-Kennford, Exeter, Devon EX6 7TX

-01392 832347 www.kenn-primary.devon.sch.uk admin@kennschool.co.uk
+Kennford, Exeter, Devon EX6 7TX 01392 832347 www.kenn-primary.devon.sch.uk admin@kennschool.co.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.